bazbt3/hyde/_posts/2016-01-20-Sock-monster.md

 All the while I gave a running commentary, ostensibly for my daughter's benefit but a safety blanket for me.
 The pressure inherent in such situations is probably beyond the understanding of a non-parent.
 I'm sure it would have amused *any* adult within earshot.

 We always chat about stuff during lulls between life and life, my daughter's and I.  Stars & planets, cars, condensation, school lunches and their friends and creations.
 Today not much chat, aside from a few words about her new thing.
-It's got rice and lavender inside it snd smells lovely.
+It's got rice and lavender inside it and smells lovely.
 We'd best not let Ruby dog anywhere near lest…

 Daughter 1 emerged a few minutes later, we buckled up and drove home.